OfficialSirH/non-binary-formatter/documentation/[MS-NRBF].md

 ## 2.1.1 Common Data Types

 This section specifies the structures of the common **Remoting Types** that are supported by this format.
-The format supports the following **Primitive Types** as specified in [MS-DTYP]:
+The format supports the following **Primitive Types** as specified in [MS-DTYP].

 - BOOLEAN
 - BYTE